coherent-research/dcs-documentation/DCSUserGuide.md

 ## IDC Status Report
 The IDC Status report will list all IDCs that have gone offline during the reporting period.
-If the user suscribes to this report it will only be emailed if an IDC goes offline during the reporting period.
+If the user subscribes to this report it will only be emailed if an IDC goes offline during the reporting period.

 ## Readings Chart Report